GreenSteam/pycon.dk/index.md

 - Pretty Python—Why readability matters?
 Best practices for writing clean, readable Python code *by Jakob Pulczynski*
+- An Introduction to MongoDB and PyMongo *by J. P. Petersen*
 - [Subbmit a talk](mailto:meetup@pycon.dk?subject=I want to give a talk about <blank>)